mirobotech/UBMP4-Intro-1-Input-Output/README.md

 # UBMP4-Intro-1-Input-Output

- UBMP4 Introductory Progamming Activity 1 - Input and Output
+## UBMP4 Introductory Progamming Activity 1 - Input and Output

+Input and output introductory program and learning activities for the UBMP4 circuit.
+For complete details see the [CHRP4](https://mirobo.tech/ubmp4) webpage.